 There's a tendency for business unit managers to want to keep their best performers to themselves.
 This is understandable, but it can also limit opportunities for employees that want to grow and develop professionally.

-It helps to develop future leaders, increases engagement and satisfaction, and shows your top performers how much you value them.
+This sort of framework helps to develop future leaders, increases engagement and satisfaction, and shows your top performers how much you value them.
 It could also make the difference between a star employee staying with your company or seeking opportunities elsewhere.

-5. Their higher productivity goes unrecognized
+5. Their higher productivity goes unrecognized.

 According to the Harvard Business Review, top performers can deliver 400 percent more productivity than average performers.
 That's a lot of productivity for one person, and your top performers are well aware of how much more work they're doing than everyone else.
 Are you?

 Imagine doing four or five times more work than the rest of the team, at great personal sacrifice, but no one seems to notice.
-Even worse, your slacker co-worker just received a $100 bonus simply because her name was pulled out of a hat as "employee of the month."
+Even worse, your coworker just received a $100 bonus simply because her name was pulled out of a hat as "employee of the month."

-6. They're not getting the feedback they crave
+6. They're not getting the feedback they crave.

 In addition to wanting to be recognized for their outstanding contributions, top performers want feedback.
 While no one really craves negative feedback, your star performers want to know what they can do differently or better — and they definitely appreciate positive feedback.